danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ## master_node_public_addresses
 The public IP addresses of the master nodes.

+## master_node_ssh_private_key
+The private SSH key for the master nodes.

+## master_node_ssh_private_key_file
+The relative path to the private SSH key for the master nodes.

+## master_node_ssh_public_key
+The public SSH key for the master nodes.

-## master_node_root_password
+## master_node_ssh_public_key_file
-The root password for the load balancers.
+The relative path to the public SSH key for the master nodes.

 ## service_account_token
 The token for the Cluster Admin service account.

+## worker_node_certificate_key
+The certificate key for use when joining the Kubernetes cluster.

 ## worker_node_token
-The worker node token for the Kubernetes API.
+The token for use when joining the Kubernetes cluster.

 ## worker_node_token_ca_certificate_hash
-The SHA256 checksum of the worker node token's CA certificate.
+The SHA256 checksum of the CA certificate for use when joining the Kubernetes cluster.